-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 The CBO estimated that the Senate version would raise the national debt by $3.3 trillion from 2025 to 2034.
 Under the House version, the CBO estimated a $2.4 trillion increase in the debt over a decade.

-The current US national debt stands above $36 trillion and represents 122 percent of the country’s gross domestic product.
+The current US national debt stands above $36 trillion and represents 122 percent of the country’s gross domestic product (GDP).